T342guy/vaiiya.ca/README.md

 	</p>
 </div>

-Hello Hello!
-Fellow VAIIYA Trustees, Contestants of THE FINALS, and/or random people on the internet!
+Hello Hello fellow VAIIYA Trustees, Contestants of THE FINALS, or astray viewers!\
 Welcome to: The VAIIYA website project!

-The VAIIYA website is a website developed, hosted, and paid for by ME!(T342 >;3)
+The VAIIYA website project is a passion project, founded on the idea of community-based development!

-If you want to support me(T342) get in touch via discord, and send me a DM request through servers I am in!
-(some of them are the offical THE FINALS discord server, and Thiixy's server ;3 and make sure to tell me what you are reaching out for!)

-Contributions for this website are ENCOURAGED!
-You can clone this repo, and use webstudio to edit the site!
+<sub>(letting you all see the website being built, bit by bit!)</sub>\
+This project has NO interaction/influince via Embark studios, please review [the legal section](#LEGAL) of this README.

+### Want to support the project?
+Want to support this project?
+Buy me a coffee!\
+You can use the support button on the website's github repo, OR you can [visit my Buy me a coffee Page!](https://buymeacoffee.com/t342guy)